kamil-rusniak/kamil-rusniak/README.md

 ## Hi there 👋 I'm Kamil

-I'm a Front End Web Developer, currently building my portfolio and making JavaScript projects.
+I'm a Front End Web Developer, currently working on JavaScript projects and looking for a job
-- also enjoying web design
+- also playing with some web design
 - learning and improving everyday
 - planning to study Computer Science at university